jziegele/jziegele/README.md

 ## Features

--   **Automated Simulation Runner:** The `main.m` script automates the process of running simulations for all combinations of specified parameter multipliers.
+-   **Automated Simulation Runner:** The `run_full_analysis.m` script automates the entire analysis pipeline.
 -   **Robust Simulation Core:** Uses the `ode15s` solver for stiff ODEs to simulate the myocardial perfusion model.
 -   **Comprehensive Output Calculation:** The `compute_outputs.m` script calculates a wide range of physiological metrics from the raw simulation data.
--   **Advanced Feature Extraction:** The `calculate_svd_features.m` script uses SVD to reduce the dimensionality of the simulation results and extract key features.
+-   **Advanced Feature Extraction:** The `analyze_simulation_features.m` and `calculate_svd_features.m` scripts use SVD to reduce the dimensionality of the simulation results and extract key features.
 -   **Systematic Plotting:** The `main_plotting.m` script provides a framework for systematically generating a large number of plots to explore the data.
--   **Variety of Plotting Functions:** Includes functions to generate various types of plots, such as:
+-   **Variety of Plotting Functions:** Includes functions to generate various types of plots, such as time-series, summary metrics, sensitivity plots, and violin plots.
-    -   Time-series plots of pressures, flows, and volumes.
-    -   Summary metric plots.
-    -   Sensitivity plots.
-    -   Violin plots for visualizing distributions.

 ## Getting Started

 ### Prerequisites

 -   MATLAB (version R2018a or newer recommended).
 -   No special toolboxes are required for the core functionality, but some plotting functions might have specific dependencies (e.g., `violinplot`).
-Please ensure you have the necessary files for all plotting functions.

 ### Installation